Our Healthcare Professionals

 Brei was born and raised in Mountain Home.
 She has been working at Advanced Therapy Care since 2009.
 She currently lives in Mountain Home with her husband and two boys.
 On her spare time she enjoys reading, running, doing puzzles, and spending time with her family.

 Dani was born and raised in Mountain Home, Idaho.
 After graduation she attended The College of Southern Idaho and received her certification for Emergency Medical Technician.
 She has been working for Advanced Therapy Care since 2017.
-In her spare time she enjoys photography, playing softball, hiding horses and hanging out with her family.
-She currently resides in a rural town an hour outside of Mountain Home where she lives with her husband, their 4 dogs, and their many other animals on their 100+ year old family ranch.
+In her spare time she enjoys hiding horses and hanging out with her family.
+Dani lives in a rural town an hour outside of Mountain Home where she lives with her husband Steven and their son Ridge, who was born in September 2019, their 5 dogs, and their many other animals on their 100+ year old family ranch.

 Certified Occupational Therapy Assistant